zcstarr/zipa/README.md

 ## Data

-All data are distributed in the `shar` format, similar to `webdataset` format but with indexes.
-It can be directly loaded with `lhotse`.
+All data are distributed in the scalable `shar` format, similar to `webdataset` format but with indexes.
+It can be easily loaded with `lhotse` library.

  - [All processed data](https://huggingface.co/collections/anyspeech/ipapack-raw-673c2d345deec72e82e28a3b)
  - [Training data only](https://huggingface.co/collections/anyspeech/ipa-pack-train-6838a6804a3a71a91794a801)